Discover the best African safari wildlife park.

 Read on to learn the particulars of each park so you can make the best decision for your group.

-1. The Ngorongoro Crater
+1. The Ngorongoro Crater, Tanzania

-The Ngorongoro Crater is one of the most beautiful regions in Africa.
+Ngorongoro Crater is one of the most beautiful regions in Africa.
 It is filled with volcanic craters and all manner of wildlife.

 This area is home to the highest concentration of big five (lion, leopard, rhinoceros, elephant, and the cape buffalo) wildlife and a wide variety of predators ensuring you have an exciting day.

-For bird enthusiasts, the crater is a must see, as it is home to more than 400 different species of birds.
+For bird enthusiasts, the crater is a must-see, as it is home to more than 400 different species of birds.
 Two of the most exciting birds you will see include the ostrich and the flamingo.

-2. The Serengeti National Park
+2. The Serengeti National Park, Tanzania

 The Serengeti is a rugged savanna full of rhinoceros and elephants, like many of the parks on this list.
 But what sets it apart is the sheer volume of animals that you will see.
 This park has been voted as the best African safari wildlife park in 2018